 In companies that have disparate phone systems with a number of users in Teams and another set on a PBX, being able to call between these systems becomes a critical business requirement.

 With Microsoft Teams, it is only possible to interconnect with PBX users if the Teams user is configured for Direct Routing.
-If the Teams user is configured for Microsoft Calling Plan or Operator Connect, then the only way in which a native PBX user can call the Teams user is by dialing their DDI number.
+If the Teams user is configured with Microsoft Calling Plan or Operator Connect, then PBX users can only reach them by dialing their Direct Dial (DDI) number.

-In order for this to happen, the Teams user’s LineURI must be configured in the format of +441234567890;ext=12345.
+To achieve this, the Teams user’s LineURI must be configured in the format:

 Set-CsPhoneNumberAssignment -Identity [email protected] -PhoneNumber "+441234567890;ext=12345" -PhoneNumberType DirectRouting